groff_tmac(5) File Formats Manual groff_tmac(5)

 tmac.package instead, and vice versa.

-Alternatively, one could include a macro file by using the request ".so
+Alternatively, one could include a macro file with the request "so

-location of the input document.
-GNU troff offers an improved feature
+varying locations.
+GNU troff offers an improved feature in the similar

-in the similar request "mso package-file-name", which searches the
+request "mso package-file-name", which searches the macro path for

-macro path for package-file-name.
-Because its argument is a file name,
+package-file-name.
+Because its argument is a file name, its ".tmac"

-its ".tmac" component must be included for the file to be found;
+component must be included for the file to be found.

 If a sourced file requires preprocessing, for example if it includes